Mullinahone: Modern boundary

 The modern parish was formed in the 18th century as the Catholic Church was re-organised when Penal Laws were relaxed.
-From 1772 it was joined with Drangan parish, then in 1826 it was separated again.
+In 1772, it was joined with Drangan parish, and then in 1826, it was separated again.
 The old Gaelic entity of Compsey extended as far as Glenbower and Ahenny in Grangemockler parish and also part of Cloneen and adjoining areas.

 Mullinahone was on one of the two routes from Ossory to Cashel or Leinster to Munster in medieval times.
 Known as the Pass of Compsey in Norman times, the passage was by Callan and Modeshill and crossed the river at Mullinahone at the ford of Aghmonenahone under the old Norman keep in Carrick St., then on the high road by Cappaghnagrane to Fethard and Cashel.
 It was then a heavily wooded area.
-One of the first Tobins was instructed to cut down the woods of Killaghy by royal decree to "ensure safe passage for travellers" i.e. the army and supplies.
+One of the first Tobins was instructed to cut down the woods of Killaghy by royal decree to "ensure safe passage for travellers", i.e. the army and supplies.

 Feudal period

 In 1317, the Scottish army of Robert and Edward de Bruce came through here with much pillage.
 It took a week for them to get from Callan to Cashel.

 Cromwell's troops attacked "ye States' expense" in 1654.
-The Tobin estates were broken up then and most of the Tobin kinsmen were transplanted to Connacht.
+The Tobin estates were broken up then, and most of the Tobin kinsmen were transplanted to Connacht.

-The army of William of Orange camped near Mullinahone in 1691, and an order went out to 'burn the Compsey' as it was believed to harbour rapperees or highway men.
+The army of William of Orange camped near Mullinahone in 1691, and an order went out to 'burn the Compsey' as it was believed to harbour rapperees or highwaymen.
 The order was not carried out, however.

 During the rebellion of 1798, there was an uprising on Carraigmoclear hill on Slievenamon, ending in defeat for the local men.

 Great Famine

 During the 1840s, the Great Famine caused many deaths in the parish, with perhaps a reduction of as much as 27% in population due to famine and emigration.
-Locally there were attempts at physical force movements in 1848 and 1867, influenced by local writer and patriot Charles Kickham.
+Locally, there were attempts at physical force movements in 1848 and 1867, influenced by local writer and patriot Charles Kickham.

 Land War

-During the Land War in the 1880s, Mullinahone suffered considerably from an excesses of landlordism.
+During the Land War in the 1880s, Mullinahone suffered considerably from an excess of landlordism.
 Tenant rights were achieved after the Government Land Acts were enacted.

-The parish and people were also involved in the War of Independence from 1919 to 1922.
+The parish and its people were also involved in the War of Independence from 1919 to 1922.
 A monument in the village square was erected to the memory of those who lost their lives in this period.